Segs/Segs/docs/CONTRIBUTING.md

 #### Local development

 SEGS can be developed locally by cloning the git repo to your local machine.
-For instructions on how to do this, see the following sections in the [README](README.md):
+For instructions on how to do this, see the following sections in the development [README](./README.md):

 ### Pull Requests